Protection for tenants

 If you need to move for another reason

-Where a move cannot be avoided, care should be taken to follow the latest social distancing and hygiene guidance.
+With any move, care should be taken to follow the latest physical distancing and hygiene guidance.
 Face-to-face contact should be limited where possible.
-In cases where face-to-face contact is necessary, distancing measures should be carried out by all parties – keep a distance of two meters between anybody who is not from the same household.
+In cases where face-to-face contact is necessary, distancing measures should be carried out by all parties – keep a distance of two metres between anybody who is not from the same household.

 Where an individual or family is self-isolating, or where a vulnerable person is shielding, moves should not take place unless needed for urgent health and safety reasons.